- Spanish: Clavo, clavo de olor, clavo aromático, clavo de especias.

 - Catalan: Clau d' olor

 - Italian: Chiodo de garofano

 - Dutch: kruidnagel

-Scientific name: The clove is the flower bud of a tropical tree called clove tree (Eugenia Caryophyllata = Syzygium aromaticum).
+Scientific name: A clove is the flower bud of a tropical tree called clove tree (Eugenia Caryophyllata = Syzygium aromaticum).
 The word "caryophyllata" is Greek for "walnut leaves" and the name comes from the similarity with the leaves of this tree with the walnut tree.
-Its immature fruit was called "clavo" in Spanish and similar names in other languages by the similarity it has with a clove.
-The word comes from the Latin "clavus" meaning "clove" and was given its name from the resemblance of the flower buds of this plant with a rusty clove.
-In the Netherlands is known as "kruidnagel clove which literally means " herbal clove" or "spice clove".
+Its immature fruit was called in Spanish "clavo" (= nail) and similar names in other languages by the similarity it has with a nail.

 Habitat: It was originally a tree from the main islands of the Moluccas in Indonesia (The formerly known as the Spice Islands) in Southeast Asia.
 Specifically it appears that only grew larger islands (Ambon, Ternate, Buru and Banda).

 At present, its cultivation has spread to Indonesia, Madagascar, Zanzibar, India and Sri Lanca.
 Indonesia has become the first country in the world.
 In 2005 this product will provide an income of 174,344,000 million dollars.

 Characteristics of clove

 The tree of cloves or clove tree is an evergreen tree of the myrtle family of up to 20 m high, but usually when it is cultivated., it does not usually exceed 10 m.
 Its stem is erect, and it has gray bark.
 Its leaves of up to 12 length, are pointed oval, oval-lanceolate or lanceolate, single, very aromatic, glossy green and leathery, like those of the sweet bay.